PierreBonnefoy/OPA_Music/README.md

 ### Launching Instructions
 - Clone the Git Repository by using : `git clone https://github.com/UJM-INFO/2022-pwa-e.git`
-- Now go to the repository where you clone : `cd 2022-pwa-e.git`
+- Then go to the repository where you clone : `cd 2022-pwa-e.git`
 - Launch VS Code : `code .`
 - Wait for VS Code to Open the Java Project
 - Go to the Spring Boot Dashboard in the left menu
-- Click on the Lauching Button
+- Click on the Launching Button
 - Open the Web Browser of your choice
 - Go to the URL : `localhost:8080`
 - You got it.

 ## Actual Project State
-Actually the project is not finished, we only implemented the Spring Part and it remains all of Vue JS part to make it more dynamic.
+For now, the project is not finished.
+We have only implemented the Spring part and we still have to do the Vue JS part to make it more dynamic.

 ### Already implemented features
-- The Authentication System and User Database is fully finished
+- The Authentication System and User Database is fully finished.
-- The Youtube API communication is finished
+- The Youtube API communication is finished.
 - The Favourites System is operationnal but we want to enhance it by adding a multiplaylist system.
-- The design of the application is realized (Can be change by the Vue JS implementation)
+- The design of the application has been done (and can be change by the Vue JS implementation).

 ## Ressources
-### Tutorial that have been followed
+### Tutorials we have followed
 - https://javatechonline.com/how-to-implement-security-in-spring-boot-using-userdetailsservice/
-- Our teacher Remi Emmonet slides : https://learn.heeere.com/2022-pwa-2e95/
+- Slides of our professor Rémi Emonet : https://learn.heeere.com/2022-pwa-2e95/
 - Spring Boot Documentation : https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/
 - Java Documentation : https://docs.oracle.com/en/java/
 - MDN Documentation : https://developer.mozilla.org/fr/